“Dark Sky Parks” are the best places to stargaze, and here's where you can find them.

 Barentine added that dark skies aren’t just important for stargazing.

-White’s group trains star guides to lead stargazing trips, and hosts education and outreach events in schools, parks and planetariums.
-You can read more about the Colorado Plateau Dark Sky Cooperative accomplishments here: https://cpdarkskies.org/our-work/mission-statement/.
+White’s group trains star guides to lead stargazing trips and hosts education and outreach events in schools, parks, and planetariums.

 She said dark skies help us connect with our past.